All About Rubrics: A MiddleWeb Resource

 Hill Middle School , Long Beach Unified School District, 1/2000

 For starters, you can visit our MiddleWeb rubrics articles (with sample rubrics) from earlier years.
-They include an excellent post from the late 1990s that features a thorough introduction to rubrics by scholar and former Harvard Project Zero staffer Heidi Andrade.
+They include an excellent post from the late 1990s that features a thorough introduction to rubrics by assessment scholar and former Harvard Project Zero staffer Heidi Andrade.

-We’ve also included links to several teacher-created rubrics.
+We’ve also included links there to several teacher-created rubrics.
 One can be used to help determine students’ inference levels.
 Others address independent writing.
 (Several of these rubrics were created or adapted by literacy teacher/author Juli Kendall.)

 Beyond MiddleWeb